-3.2.4 Transferable Objects
+3.2.4 Transferable objects

-Within the data-domain objects (i.e. object instances) of concrete classes, relations, views and graphic definitions can be transferred.
+Within the data-domain objects (i.e. object instances) of concrete classes, relationships, views and graphic definitions can be transferred.
 Within the transfer, objects of views are treated in the same way as objects of concrete classes.
 At present the incremental transfer of views is not yet possible.
 Objects of views are only transferred provided the pertinent views have been declared within a VIEW TOPIC, otherwise they will not be transmitted.
 Furthermore views will not be transferred if they have been marked TRANSIENT.

-3.2.5 Order of Objects Within the Data Domain
+3.2.5 Order of objects within the data domain

 A data domain consists of a series of baskets (topic instances).
 Baskets can only be transferred as a whole.
 With incremental transfers only altered, resp. deleted objects will be transferred.
 However even with incremental transfers conceptionally it is the entire basket that is transferred along with the prehistory.
 On principle it is possible that a transfer contains basket provided by different models.
 In turn each basket contains all its objects.
-Within the transfer any order of objects is permitted, above all the objects need not in any case be ordered according to relation or grouped in classes within a basket (as opposed to INTERLIS 1).
+Within the transfer any order of objects is permitted, above all the objects need not in any case be ordered according to relationship or grouped in classes within a basket (as opposed to INTERLIS 1).
 Void baskets need not be transferred.

-3.2.6 Coding of Objects
+3.2.6 Coding of objects

 Within the object current each basket and each object receives an identification.
-The basket identification must be a general and stable object-identifiyer (OID).
+The basket identification must be a general and stable object-identifier (OID).
 The identifier of baskets and objects must be unequivocal along the entire transfer.
 Furthermore with every object a basket-identification is supplied within which the object has originally been created (original basket).
-With incremental transfers, resp. with initial transfers the identification of both basket and object must be a general and stable object-identifyer (cf. Appendix E Organisation of Object Identifyers (OID)).
+With incremental transfers, resp. with initial transfers the identification of both basket and object must be a general and stable object-identifier (CID).